os-climate/sostrades-dev-tools/docs/source/user_manual.md

 SoSTrades can be installed on a local machine by following this installation [documentation](installation.md).
 Once the installation is successfully completed, the user created with the `CreateUser.py` script from the documentation can be used to access the local platform at [http://localhost:4200/](http://localhost:4200/).
 The user password can be found in the following path: `./sostrades-dev-tools-test-uv/platform/sostrades-webapi/sos_trades_api/secret/`.
 ![](images/platform-GUI/login-page/local-login-page.png)

-## Chapter 2: GUI Homepage and Menus
+## Chapter 2: GUI Homepage and menus

-This chapter provides an overview of the GUI homepage, navigation menus, including study and reference management, as well as group management, and finally the Ontology.
+This chapter provides an overview of the GUI homepage, navigation menus, including study and reference management, as well as group management, the Ontology and the manager dashboard.

 ### Section 2.1: Homepage infos